Samford Debate Institute

 Other Kritik related news:

 I'm a decent judge for teams with specific philosophical indictments of the affirmative they are debating.
 If you have specific links to the AFF and a well-grounded alternative, you'll be in good shape.
-If you have a generic cap K with a "they used the state" link, you're probably in trouble.
 I expect your links to be specific to the topic area that you are debating.
 I expect your impacts to be pragmatic indictments of the world-view in which the AFF operates.

 In my heart of hearts I'm a liberal pragmatist that thinks we need to adopt real-world solutions to make the world a better place.
 I don't think the perfect should be the enemy of the good, and I think that solutions that are too radical won't be accepted by society and thus are poor choices for social movements.
 That said, if the NEG can prove that the world is irredeemable in the system in which the AFF operates, I'm willing to roll the dice and look for an alternative.